konveyor/analyzer-lsp/docs/providers.md

 The `generic provider` takes the following options in `providerSpecificConfig`:

 * `name`: Name of the provider to be displayed in the logs.

+* `lspArgs`: Arguements to be passed to run the langauge server.
+Optional field.

 * `dependencyProviderPath`: Path to a binary that prints the dependencies of the application as a `map[uri.URI][]provider.Dep{}`.
 The Dep struct can be imported from
 `"github.com/konveyor/analyzer-lsp/provider"`.